I’ve had this post sitting in draft for a few days as I pondered whether or not to post it. Obviously I decided to press that button.

 Nietzsche was right about us.
 “There are no facts, only interpretations,” and we are free to select the interpretation that suits our end.
 I don’t think Nietzsche was right about there being no facts, but he was right in saying that this is how we operate.
 “Why does man not see things?”
 Nietzsche asked.
 The answer: “He is himself standing in the way: He conceals things.”
 We get in the way of finding the truth, even (and perhaps especially) the truth about ourselves and what really motivates us.
 We say we’re interested in truth, but really we want power in its varied manifestations.
 Nietzsche notoriously, but I think very wrongly, identified truth as being that which heightens our feeling of power.
 He was wrong about truth, but right about what we’re doing when we allege that we’re driven by the desire for truth.

-What, then, is the point in my investing significant time and effort to honestly dig through the evidence, use the expertise I’ve gained in doing so, and carefully writing up those findings as well as I can, being absolutely assured in advance that those who are already committed to the rejection of whatever conclusions I present will continue to reject them literally no matter what I write?
+What, then, is the point in my investing significant time and effort to honestly dig through the evidence, using the expertise I’ve gained in doing so, and carefully writing up those findings as well as I can, being absolutely assured in advance that those who are already committed to the rejection of whatever conclusions I present will continue to reject them literally no matter what I write?
 It’s a pretty unrewarding prospect.
 On this issue more than most, partisanship is seemingly beyond repair.
 Looking around at the way people write and speak about this issue, the way they handle the evidence, the way they represent and treat the work of those who don’t share their beliefs, all I can honestly respond with is despair.
 Some people won’t like me saying it, but I think this is more true of progressives than conservatives.

 A lot of us don’t take biblical authority seriously.
 We take our own authority seriously.

 The question is sometimes raised as to whether or not “egalitarians” (how I dislike that gratuitously self-serving label) take biblical authority seriously.
 They don’t.
 Go ahead, get offended.
 See if I care.
 They do not take biblical authority seriously.
 They.
 Do.
 Not.
 Don’t get me wrong though, this isn’t just an issue for egalitarians!
 A lot of us don’t take biblical authority seriously.
-We take our own authority seriously, and we go looking for ways to read the bible that submits to our authority.
+We take our own authority seriously, and we go looking for ways to read the Bible that submits to our authority.
 We know what we want to find, and we want it for all sorts of reasons: Because it’s a reading that conforms to a tradition with which we identify, because it’s a reading that we think is less offensive to the world, because it’s a reading that means we were right all these years we’ve believed a particular doctrine, because it’s a reading that means we can pursue our desires without Scripture standing in our way, because it’s a reading that sits more comfortably with the ideal we’ve constructed of what it means for people to be equal (or loving, kind , etc).
 There are myriad reasons why we favour different understandings of the biblical material and “because it’s what the text really means” is what we tell ourselves after the fact.
 That Scripture could teach something that you think is offensive seems like a possibility never considered.
 This applies to conservative evangelicals as much as to progressives.

 As far as I’m concerned, progressive re-readings of the passages that the Church has historically interpreted to reserve the roles of elders, priests or bishops for men are about as plausible as progressive re-readings of passages that the Church has historically interpreted to define marriage as the union of a man and a woman and passages that prohibit sex between men.
 I think the arguments in favour of both views on a biblical basis are truly terrible, not just mistaken.
-I think that if progressives weren’t interested in an emotional way in egalitarian conclusions, they would see this with virtually no difficulty.
+I think that if progressives weren’t emotionally invested in egalitarian conclusions, they would see this with virtually no difficulty.
 I’m sure there are people who will say “But I started to be persuaded away from the historic Christian reading of these passages in spite of myself, when I didn’t want them to be true, and now I’m fully persuaded.”
 As though we are in a position to objectively analyse our own motivations, surely a ridiculous proposal under any realistic view of human nature.
 We want out motivations to be nothing but the best – we are the last person whose opinion on that matter should be listened to!
 But more importantly than my assessment of the evidence – I just don’t think people are willing to be on the other side of this issue, and as a result, surprise surprise, the evidence doesn’t move them.

 The more effectively they present the truth … the faster we rush to our keyboards and the more urgently we feel the need to respond!